-Description: AP Spanish Language and Culture allows students to pursue college-level Spanish studies while still in high school.
+Description: AP Spanish Language and Culture allows students to pursue college-level Spanish studies while in high school.
 Upon completion of the course, students take the AP exam, which could offer the possibility of earning college credit.
-The course prepares students to become proficient across three communication modes: interpersonal, interpretive and presentational.
-The course is meant to be comparable to third year college and university courses that focus on speaking and writing in Spanish at an advanced language and is taught exclusively in Spanish.
+The course prepares students to become proficient across three communication modes: interpretive and presentational.
+The course is comparable to third year college and university courses that focus on speaking and writing in Spanish at an advanced level and is taught exclusively in Spanish.
 This course is offered as a Dual Credit course in conjunction with Triton College and students will receive two courses of credit at Triton upon successful completion.
-A \$96 test fee will be collected with the other fees.
+A \$97 test fee will be collected.
 NCAA Clearinghouse Approved Course